DenefLab/Computational-boot-camp/docs/source/QualityControl.rst

 FastQC Test Information
 -----------------------------
 Previously I have stated general patterns of sequencing data such as poor bases and the beginning and ends of reads.
 In this section you can see the visual representations of this as well.
-This will also only include those plots that I feel are relevant, as some of these tests can be taken out of context.
+This does not include all fastQC tests, only those that are important or interesting.

 Read Quality Plots
 ^^^^^^^^^^^^^^^^^^^^^